About

 Adam Wood is an educator and social scientist.
 Previous work includes a 2-year postdoctoral project funded by the Leverhulme Trust on school-building policies in Italy and Australia, a Ph.D.
 (2017) exploring teachers’ use of space and innovative architecture, and teaching English in a London secondary school.
 Twitter: @woodadam

 Emma Dyer is interested in where things happen in school buildings and why that matters to the people who inhabit them.
-Her Ph.D (2018) research investigated the spaces where beginner readers learn to read.
-She currently works across three local authorities to the west of London, advising on care-experienced children’s education and has recently produced (with Dr. Sara Freitag, Senior Educational Psychologist) a report about the design of therapeutic spaces in schools (link to download here) Twitter:@Emmamolim
+Her Ph.D (2018) research at the University of Cambridge investigated the spaces in schools where beginner readers learn to read.
+She has advised on care-experienced children’s education and produced (with Dr. Sara Freitag, Senior Educational Psychologist) a report about the design of therapeutic spaces Emma currently works as an editor for WritersMosaic

 Contact